 The Company's competitors in the Marketing segment include other oil and gas infrastructure and midstream companies, major integrated oil companies, their marketing affiliates and independent gatherers, investment banks that have established a trading platform, brokers and marketers of widely varying sizes, financial resources and experience.
 There are large players in the refined product marketing business which include fully integrated national or multinational oil companies engaged in various segments of the petroleum business.
-However, most of these competitors produce distillate and asphalt as a by-product of their gasoline production and do not focus on distillate and asphalt quality and consistency, which is a primary focus for Gibson.
+However, most of these competitors produce varying specifications of refined products which do not compete directly in the markets that are a focus for Gibson, namely high quality asphalts and alternative distillate markets.
 Competition in the NGL marketing business is high; however, there are significant barriers to entry such as high capital requirements.

-SUSTAINABILITY AND ESG
+SUSTAINABILITY